RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 *****

 **Databags and Items for Chef server**

+A data bag is a global variable that is stored as JSON data and is accessible from a Chef server.A data bag is indexed for searching and can be loaded by a recipe or accessed during a search.

+A data bag item may be encrypted using shared secret encryption.
+This allows each data bag item to store confidential information (such as a database password) or to be managed in a source control system (without plain-text data appearing in revision history).
+Each data bag item may be encrypted individually; if a data bag contains multiple encrypted data bag items, these data bag items are not required to share the same encryption keys.

+How to create Databag and Items for Chef Server?

  * In the Chef Server Page, Click on Databag icon in the Action column of your chef server
  * Click on + icon above the List of Data Bags column header